random-things/fake-schema-generator/README.md

 ...
 type CustomerID = Annotated[int, FakeType("reference", model="Customer", field="id")]
 ...

 class Order:
     ...
     customer_id: CustomerID
 ```

+If no `SchemaCondition`s are specified, the `ReferenceProvider` will choose a random model from the referenced table.

 ### `SequentialNumberProvider`

 A provider for `faker` that generates a sequential number based on a namespace.
 For instance, if you have a `Customer`
 table with an `id` field, you can use the `SequentialNumberProvider` to generate a unique `id` for each `Customer`.
-Basically the equivalent of an auto-incrementing primary key in a database.
+Basically the equivalent of an auto-incrementing primary key in a relational database.

 ```python
 ...
 type CustomerRowID = Annotated[int, FakeType("sequential_number", namespace="customer")]
 ...

 class Customer:
     id: CustomerRowID
 ```

 ## Types